scoconno/scoconno.github.io/self/functionalism/notes.md

 1. Man: mislead the interrogator to make a false identification
 2. Woman: help the interrogator make the correct identification.

-Our interrogators can ask any questions they like.
-They could ask, for instance, 'are you male or female?'.
-The man will do whatever he can to make the interrogator judge incorrectly.
+Our interrogators can ask any questions they like, from mathematics to poetry, from the weather to chess.
+They could ask, for instance, 'are you male or female?', 'do you prefer the sound of rain or thunder?', etc. The man will do whatever he can to make the interrogator judge incorrectly.
 The woman will do whatever she can to help the interrogator judge correctly.
 There are no restrictions on the topics of the questions asked; the interrogator can ask anything.

 Suppose that we randomly select 1000 people to serve as interrogators and use that to decide how likely it is that someone can make the correct identification.
 Suppose 70% of our interrogators are tricked by the man; they judge incorrectly.
 Turing now asks us to replace the man with a machine, a machine which has been programmed to trick the interrogator into making the wrong guesses.
 If the machine consistently tricks interrogators into misidentifying it or the woman, then Turing claims that the machine is intelligent.
 In other words, if a machine can cause an interrogator to wrongly identify it to the same  degree that an ordinary human could, then it is as intelligent as an ordinary human.